ouedraogoclodia/Hello-world/README.md

 This is a simple description of hello_world repository I just want to modify this file .
 I want to retry the same method in order to see if I can redo that.

+I create an example of workflow to train myself